 Nicholas Quinn Rosenkranz

-Nicholas Quinn Rosenkranz is a professor of law at Georgetown, a senior fellow in Constitutional Studies at the Cato Institute, and co-chair of the Board of Visitors of the Federalist Society.
+Nicholas Quinn Rosenkranz is a professor of law at Georgetown and a senior fellow in Constitutional Studies at the Cato Institute.
 Before joining the faculty at Georgetown, he also served as an attorney-advisor in the Office of Legal Counsel of the U.S. Department of Justice, and he clerked for Judge Frank H. Easterbrook on the U.S. Court of Appeals for the Seventh Circuit and for Justice Anthony M. Kennedy at the U.S. Supreme Court.
 Rosenkranz is currently developing a new theory of constitutional interpretation and judicial review.
 The first installment, The Subjects of the Constitution, was published in the Stanford Law Review in May of 2010, and it is the single most downloaded article about constitutional interpretation, judicial review, or federal courts in the history of SSRN.
 The second installment, The Objects of the Constitution, was published in May 2011, also in the Stanford Law Review.
 And the comprehensive version is forthcoming as a book by Oxford University Press.
+In addition to the Board of Directors of the Rosenkranz Foundation, he also serves on the Boards of Directors of both the Federalist Society and the Foundation for Individual Rights in Education.
 He holds a B.A. and J.D. from Yale University.

 Alexandra Munroe, Ph.D., is Samsung Senior Curator, Asian Art, at the Solomon R. Guggenheim Museum.
 An authority on modern and contemporary Asian art and transnational art studies, she has led the Guggenheim’s Asian art program since its founding in 2006.
 Munroe has organized retrospective exhibitions of Cai Guo Qiang, Yayoi Kusama, Lee Ufan, Liu Dan, Mu Xin (with Wu Hung), and Yoko Ono, and has mounted the historical surveys Gutai: Splendid Playground (with Ming Tiampo), The Third Mind: American Artists Contemplate Asia, 1860–1989, and Little Boy: The Arts of Japan’s Exploding Subculture (with Takashi Murakami).
 Her project Japanese Art after 1945: Scream Against the Sky (1994) is recognized for initiating the field of postwar Japanese art history in the U.S. Raised in Japan, Munroe was Vice President of Japan Society, New York, and director of its museum from 1998-2005.
 She has won four International Art Critics Association awards for Best Show, and honors from the Association of American Art Museums, College Art Association, Association of American Museum Curators, Art Libraries Society of North America (ARLIS/NA), and China Art Powers.
 In 2008, The Third Mind received the Chairman’s Special Award from the National Endowment for the Humanities.